 In general, the following signs indicate your cat wants to be affectionate with you and loves you:

-If your cat is licking you, it might be a sign he or she considers you part of the family and wants to groom you.
+If your cat is licking you, it might be a sign they consider you part of the family and wants to groom you.

 Don’t assume that biting is meant as a sign of aggression, although it might be.
 In some cases, though, cats gently nip at you or play-bite to show affection.
 Biting is something kittens and cats do when playing with their feline friends.
 As long as you aren’t getting hurt and the bite isn’t hard, it’s probably okay to allow some biting.